Metacor/Minecraft-Speedrun-Guide/readme.md

 * Activate a Potion of Fire Resistance if you have any *(this is the main reason we try to do Bastions first)*
 	* *if you don't have Fire res, make sure to Craft a [Shield](https://i.imgur.com/nyxJaf0.webp) and put it in your offhand*
 	* *if you don't have Fire res or a Shield, create a [safety platform](https://youtu.be/jXCyUOMP4wQ) to fight the Blazes*
-* After the first wave of Blaze spawns, begin to clear out the surrounding Blocks to increase the spawn rates
+* After you defeat the first wave of Blazes, begin to clear out the surrounding blocks, this will increase the spawn rates
-	* *standard: *
+	* Standard: *manually use your Pickaxe to Mine out the Blocks
-	* *Blaze Bed: use the exlposion from a Bed or TnT to quickly clear the Blocks for you*
+	* Blaze Bed: *use the exlposion from a Bed or TnT to quickly clear the Blocks for you*
 		* *Front:*
 		* *Full:*
 		* *TnT:*